Updated March 24, 2021

 If and when individual/public assistance money is approved for a disaster, it will be displayed here: https://www.fema.gov/disaster/3416.
 Information is updated every 24 hours.

-Due to the COVID-19 outbreak, many cities and states are taking additional precautions to protect residents and stop the spread of this virus.
-In many areas, this includes the closure of restaurants (for dine-in services), gyms, universities, K-12 schools and several local businesses.
+Due to the COVID-19 outbreak, many cities and states have taken additional precautions to protect residents and stop the spread of this virus.
+In many areas, this includes the closure of restaurants (for dine-in services), fitness centers, universities, K-12 schools and several local businesses.
 Due to these closures, many consumers find themselves out of work, causing a financial hardship on their households.
 If you are experiencing a financial hardship due to the COVID-19 outbreak, please check with your local city and county government regarding financial resources that may be available to you during this time.

 Here’s what the moratorium means for consumers with Fannie Mae and Freddie Mac loans: